Stochastic partial differential equations describing neutral genetic diversity under short range and long range dispersal: Introduction

 \section{Introduction}

 \paragraph*{Isolation by distance patterns}

 Many populations occupy a geographical area whose spatial extent is much larger than the typical distance travelled by individuals during their lifetime.
 As a result, individuals living close to each other are on average more related than those living far apart.
-We thus expect genetic similarity between individuals to decrease as a function of the geographical distance between them.
+Genetic similarity between individuals thus decreases as a function of the geographical distance between them.
 This is known as \textit{isolation by distance}, and the exact speed and shape of this decrease of genetic similarity has been the subject of many theoretical studies (\cite{wright_isolation_1943,wright_breeding_1940,malecot_heterozygosity_1975}, followed by \cite{kimura_stepping-stone_1953,kimura_stepping_1964,sawyer_continuous_1981} and many others).

 The quantity that has been most often used to describe this phenomenon is the \textit{probability of identity by descent}, which is defined as follows.
 Given a model describing the evolution of the genetic composition of a spatially structured population, the probability of identity by descent is the probability that two individuals sampled from two distinct locations carry the same genetic material (or allele) at a given locus and that this allele was inherited from a common ancestor without any mutation between them.
-If the dispersion of individuals in the population is very local, this probability is approximately given by the so-called Wright-Malécot formula, which takes the following form in a geographical space of dimension two \cite{barton_neutral_2002},
+If the dispersion of individuals in the population is very local, this probability is approximately given by the so-called Wright-Malécot formula, which takes the following form \cite{barton_neutral_2002}.
+If $ x > 0 $ is the distance between the two sampled individuals, $ \mu $ is the mutation rate of individuals and $ \sigma^2 $ is the average square distance between an individual and its parent, then, in a two dimensional space,

-where $ x $ is the distance between the two sampled individuals, $ \mu $ is the mutation rate of individuals, $ \sigma^2 $ is the average square distance between an individual and its parent, $ \kappa $ is a parameter called the local scale and $ K_0(\cdot) $ is the modified Bessel function of the second kind of degree 0.
-The constant $ \mathcal{N} $ is called Wright's neighbourhood size and is defined by
+where $ \kappa $ is a parameter called the local scale and $ K_0(\cdot) $ is the modified Bessel function of the second kind of degree 0.
+On the other hand, in a one dimensional space,